There...I’ve Said It

 OK.
 Here’s the thing.
 As I see it, our way of life increasingly relies on our ability to persuade each other to buy products, services and lifestyles we don’t need, don’t want and can’t afford.
 I don’t think that’s sustainable, and I don’t want to be part of that process.
 However, my career’s steeped in brand strategy, visual identity and communication design, so I know it works, and I know how to do it well.

 What to do?
-Well, my solution is to work with clients who contribute to the common good – social enterprises, charities, community groups, environmental organisations, and people working in the education, culture and creative sectors who are trying to make a difference.
+Well, my solution is to work with clients who contribute to the common good – social enterprises, charities, voluntary associations, community groups, campaigning organisations, public bodies and the education sector.
+People trying to make a difference.
 If that sounds like you, please get in touch – I’d like to work with you.

 Career Timeline: 2019-Present